Great opening lines

 Engage the reader in the action.
 Confess—you don’t want to keep reading this to find out who the woman is as much as to see if she crashes and what happens then.
 Will she die?
 Will she kill someone?
 Crais has roused our curiosity and promised conflict with “the accident” and what we think is an impending crash.
-We keep reading.
+Book beginnings like this make us keep reading.

 Introduce a character.
 Any character.
 Even when opening with an action sequence, you still need a character.
 There’s a (possibly apocryphal) story about a screenwriter pitching a producer on his script.
 The screenwriter describes in great detail an opening sequence featuring a Mercedes speeding down the road, skidding off a cliff, and bursting into flames when it hits bottom.
 The producer asks: “Yes, but who’s in the car?”

 Part of the reason we keep reading The Watchman is because there’s a woman, and she’s got fanciful ideas about the city, and maybe she’s crying (the mascara on her cheeks).
 She is by no means compelling (certainly not like Shadow in the earlier example), but she’s there and she’s got the hubris to think of Los Angeles as “hers.”
 It’s enough, in concert with the action, to make us read on.